Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 A productive or wet cough is a type of cough that makes mucus.
 It may cause a feeling of congestion or tightness in your chest.

 When you have a productive cough, you cough up mucus.
-This is known as phlegm (the word sounds like 'flem').
+This is known as phlegm.
 The phlegm comes up from your lungs and lower airways.

 A productive cough is not necessarily a sign of a more serious illness.
 You may not need antibiotics or other treatments.
 However, a productive cough can sometimes indicate a serious problem like pneumonia or heart failure.

-Coughing that lasts for more than 3 weeks may also be a sign of a health problem.
-See your doctor if there is no other reason for your cough.
+Coughing that lasts for more than 3 weeks may be a sign of a health problem.
+See your doctor if there is no clear reason for your cough or if it doesn't get better.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.